 Nature and animals are among the highlights of your Tanzania travel holiday, but the local Tanzanians themselves are also very special.
 The local people are very friendly and are from 120 different tribes in Tanzania.
 They are very open to visitors and people who take interest in their culture.
 In the countryside around Mto wa Mbu, you can go on a scenic mountain bike tour led by a local guide, giving you a great chance to meet local banana farmers, taste banana beer and get to know different crafts and traditions.
 A fun excursion for adults and children alike to enjoy on their Tanzania travel experience!

 Go on safari with children

-Share your travel wishes with Karin and she will send you a tailor-made proposal
+Share your travel wishes with Henry and he will send you a tailor-made proposal

 Know Before you Go

 Residents of the US, UK, Canada, Australia and New Zealand do need a visa for travel to Tanzania.
 Tourist visas can be applied for at your nearest consulate office or obtained on arrival.
 Visas can be extended up to 90 days at a time (maximum six months) at the immigration office.